fatimaumra0786/housing/README.md

 ---
 ## 🎯 Objectives

-* Analyse housing price trends across regions and property types
-* Calculate key metrics such as Year-over-Year (YoY) growth and 5-year CAGR
+The goal was to analyse 14 years of UK housing data to:

+• Track regional price growth
+• Compare property types (Detached, Semi-Detached, Terraced, Flats)
-* Identify top-performing regions for property investment
+• Identify high-return investment regions
-* Build an interactive dashboard to simplify analysis
+• Build a business-focused interactive dashboard

+Data was cleaned and transformed in Python, followed by dashboard development in Power BI.

 ---
 ## 📊 Dataset